 NextEra Energy (NEE) Stock Sinks As Market Gains: What You Should Know

 Prior to today's trading, shares of the parent company of Florida Power & Light Co.
-Had lost 3.12% over the past month.
-This has lagged the Utilities sector's loss of 1.39% and the S&P 500's gain of 0.04% in that time.
+Had gained 0.51% over the past month.
+This has outpaced the Utilities sector's loss of 0.54% and lagged the S&P 500's gain of 2.43% in that time.

-Wall Street will be looking for positivity from NEE as it approaches its next earnings report date.
+NEE will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.69, up 6.15% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.06 billion, up 20.41% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.06 billion, up 20.41% from the year-ago period.

 Any recent changes to analyst estimates for NEE should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.